dpguthrie/dbtc/docs/guide/intro.md

 - `cloud` - instance of the `_AdminClient` class, which contains methods to create, read, update, and delete dbt Cloud resources
 - `metadata` - instance of the `_MetadataClient` class, which contains methods to retrieve metadata generated from a dbt Cloud job run
+- `sl` - instance of the `_SemanticLayerClient` class, which contains methods to interact with dbt Cloud's Semantic Layer via a GraphQL API

 **`cloud`**